Do you know which Art galleries (or centres or districts) are in the photos? Click here for Answer

 The museum is located at the east end of the Paseo del Parque in Plaza Trujillos, at the foot of the Coracha near the road tunnel.
 The modern-looking glass-fronted building on five floors was… More →

-One of several new museums in Malaga - it opened in 2010 - this museum houses the private collection of Portuguese car fanatic Joao Magalhaes.
-The collection is worth around 25 million euros, and… More →
+One of the new wave of museums in Malaga - it opened in 2010 as the Automobile and rebranded in 2021 as Automobile and Fashion Museum - this museum houses the private collection of Portuguese car… More →

 This attractive small museum is housed in the "Meson de la Victoria", a former 17th century inn, now attractively restored.
 The museum is on two floors and was created to give an insight into the… More →